 Freezing deaths occur because the Grand Canyon is high elevation and gets snow in the winter.
 Some people aren’t prepared and have gotten caught in a snowstorm in the canyon.

 And since the early 1990s, deaths from drinking too much water have spiked.
 People living by the admonition “drink before you get thirsty” forget to eat and balance out the sodium in their bloodstream.

 So the park now recommends bringing water AND salty snacks.

-They occur in the desert southwest because there is often little vegetation to soak up water, and the ground is so dry anyway that when enough rain finally falls, the water just flows across the soil.
+They occur in the desert southwest because there is often little vegetation to soak up water and the ground is so dry that when enough rain finally falls, the water just flows across the soil.

 While often not associated with the Grand Canyon, flash floods happen in many of the side canyons.
 Sometimes a deceivingly simple stream will turn into a roaring flood.

 On one particularly vengeful day, September 11, 1997, two people were drowned in a flash flood.
-One hour later, lightning struck two visitors from Germany on the south rim.
-The two visitors survived, miraculously.
+One hour later, lightning struck two other people visiting from Germany on the South Rim.
+Miraculously, they survived.

-Several people have been struck by lightning and survived.
+Did you know, several people have been struck by lightning and survived?
 Lightning strikes an average of 25,000 times per year at the Grand Canyon.